“Truth and news are not the same thing.” — Katharine Graham, Former Publisher Washington Post

 The question I’d like to leave you with is why overly concern yourself with the news when it is often negative, biased, bad for your mind and body, and (sometimes) even fake?
 Is it really the best use of your time and energy?

-If you liked this article, please share it with those you think would find it helpful— I'd really appreciate it.
+If you liked this post, please share it with others— I'd really appreciate it.